-Why did Newcastle lose between one quarter and a third of its architectural heritage in the post-war years?
-A simple and flawed answer is often given: T. Dan Smith, Labour leader of the City Council (1960-1965), not only destroyed significant portions of our architectural heritage for political reasons but did so while lining his own pockets.
+Why did Newcastle lose between one quarter and a third of its 19th century architecture in the post-war years?
+A simple and flawed answer is often given: T. Dan Smith, Labour leader of the City Council (1959-1965), not only destroyed significant portions of our architectural heritage for political reasons but did so while lining his own pockets.

 But as I tried to show in Four Visions of T. Dan Smith, the answer to this question is much more complex than conventional wisdom has often suggested.
 For politician and writer Chris Foote Wood, Smith, “the most charismatic political leader the North-East has ever produced”, is not such a villain after all.
-Newcastle, however, for better or worse, still lives in the shadow of T. Dan Smith.* Nobody since has had such a great effect on the landscape, society and minds of North East England.
+Newcastle, however, for better or worse, still lives in the shadow of Dan Smith.
+Nobody since has had such a great effect on the landscape, society and minds of North East England.

 Here is a collection of “Now and Then” images which will be updated in small doses as I discover new material.
 (If any readers have any pictures that they wish to share please comment and send away.)